microsoft/spektate/blog.md

   - Manifest repo: This is where the final Kubernetes manifests are stored and the cluster is synced to.
 Located [here](https://dev.azure.com/epicstuff/hellobedrock/_git/hello-world-full-stack-manifest)

 Two pipelines:
-  - Build image: This pipeline builds the docker image using the Dockerfile for the microservice(s) and writes the updated image tag to the HLD repository
+  - CI Pipeline: This pipeline builds the docker image using the Dockerfile for the microservice(s) and writes the updated image tag to the HLD repository
   - Manifest generation: This pipeline uses Fabrikate and helm to generate the manifests for Kubernetes configuration, and pushes them to the manifest repository.

 `n` Image registries:
   - `api`: The images for backend Nodejs app
   - `client`: The images for frontend Reactjs app

 There are too many elements involved this GitOps configuration.
-In any real world application, it's fair to conclude that we're introducing a lot of complexity into the Ops pattern by going with this pattern.
-How do we get a high level visual of what is happening in the state of things?
-How do I know which developer in the team I should contact when something breaks in production?
+In any real world application, it's fair to conclude that we're introducing a lot of complexity into the Ops pattern by going with this solution.
+Anyone looking at this can ask a lot of high level questions, such as:
+- How do we get a high level visual of what is happening in the state of things?
+- How do I know which developer I should contact when something breaks in production?
+- What version of microservice x is running on production?
+- Did the cluster sync successfully to the latest deployment using flux?
+- What branch runs against the feature ring and who is the author?

 ## Spektate - A Customizable GitOps Observability tool